Nachtalb/nachtalb.useful_tools/README.rst

 Some useful Tools for CMFPlone

-At this stage, this tools provided in this package are not meant to be perfect or anything like it.
-Every time I need something done and it could be automated or I know I'll need it in the future (or I'm just lazy to do it manually), I will add it to this package.
-ATM I will no be versioning this package, but maybe I will one day (that's why I didn't remove the ``docs/HISTORY.txt`` yet).
+The tools provided by this package are not meant to be perfect or anything like it.
+Every time I am too lazy to do something manually and it could be automated, a new function for this package will be created.
+ATM I will no be versioning this package, but maybe I will one day... probably (that's why I didn't remove the ``docs/HISTORY.txt``).

 If you find any bugs or want to have your idea for a tool added, make an Issue or even better a Pull Request.